 Marketing Strategy for Home Business Success

-A good marketing strategy incorporates what you know about how your business fits into the market and the 5 Ps of marketing to develop techniques and tactics that will achieve your marketing objectives.
+A good marketing strategy incorporates what you know about how your business fits into the market and the 5 Ps of marketing to develop the tactics and actions that will achieve your marketing objectives.

 When is a Marketing Strategy Developed?

 The marketing strategy is created before you start your business.
-You can't effectively market without understanding how your business fits into the marketplace, your competition, how you'll compete, and what you need to achieve (i.e. sales numbers) to reach your financial goals.
-Then, you use what you've learned to create your marketing plan, and start your business.
+You can't effectively market your home business without understanding how it fits into the marketplace, your competition, how you'll compete, and what you need to achieve (i.e. sales numbers) to reach your financial goals.
+The information you gather in creating the marketing strategy is then used to create your marketing plan, and start your business.

 How to Create a Marketing Strategy